ew947202/obsidian_vault/00 Meta/03 PTIs/Install Labview on my computer.md

 ---
 ## Daily Log
 ### [[2024-08-09]]
-- [x] Reached out to user again to find a time that works to install the software
+- [ ] Reached out to user again to find a time that works to install the software, waiting on response.
 ---